The Nude Party

-The Nude Party is a six-piece American band from North Carolina consisting of Austin Brose, Alec Castillo, Shaun Couture, Patton Magee, Don Merrill and Conor Mikita.
-Formed at Appalachian State University in 2012, the band have released two full-length albums,“The Nude Party” in 2018 and “Midnight Manor” in 2020 on New West Records in addition to “Hot Tub EP” in 2016.
+The Nude Party is a seven-piece American band originating from North Carolina, that consists of Austin Brose, Alec Castillo, Shaun Couture, Patton Magee, Don Merrill, Conor Mikita and Jon “Catfish” Delorme.
+Formed at Appalachian State University in 2012, the band have released three full-length albums, The Nude Party in 2018, Midnight Manor in 2020, and Rides On in 2023 in addition to Hot Tub EP in 2016.

 History

 Formation and early career

 The band came together in the freshman dormitories of North Carolina's Appalachian State University in 2012.
 Patton Magee and Austin Brose linked up with childhood friends Connor Mikita and Alec Castillo, before being joined by step brothers Shaun Couture & Zachary Merrill.
 At the end of their freshman year, the group of friends moved into a lake house outside of town and began learning their respective instruments to jam on rudimentary riffs and their favorite garage rock songs.
 The sextet quickly gained a following in Boone, North Carolina, often performing in the nude at a Boone party palace referred to as the “505 House”.
 The informal aggregation of friends melded to become a defined unit calling themselves simply “The Nude Party”.
+Their name came from a "demon in an old Ouija board" that the band asked for a band name, according to an interview during a live performance on KEXP, at the eight minute mark.

 Upon graduating university, the group hit the national tour circuit and encountered Oakley Munson (of The Black Lips) when supporting his band The Shine Brothers.
-He offered to produce their debut EP, solidifying a long term creative and personal bond with Munson, with Hot tub EP recorded over several evenings in Munson's basement in West Asheville.
+He offered to produce their debut EP, solidifying a long term creative and personal bond with Munson, with Hot Tub EP recorded over several evenings in Munson's basement in West Asheville.
 Around an increasingly extensive touring schedule the band gained a reputation as incessant road warriors.
-Early support tours with Ron Gallo, Twen, Sunflower Bean, Charlie Megira, Black Lips, and The Mystery Lights in turn led to higher profile opportunities supporting King Gizzard And The Lizard Wizard, Cold War Kids, Cherry Glazer, Insecure Men, The Murlocs, Broncho, and The Growlers.
+Early support tours with Ron Gallo, Twen, Sunflower Bean, Charlie Megira, Black Lips, and The Mystery Lights in turn led to higher profile opportunities supporting King Gizzard And The Lizard Wizard, Cold War Kids, Cherry Glazerr, Insecure Men, The Murlocs, Broncho, and The Growlers.